bbauska/CAD101en/README.md

 The functions and variables are isolated from the rest of the script.

-<h3>Module 4, Part IV: JavaScript: Functions & Prototypes</h3>
+<h3>Module 4, JavaScript: Functions & Prototypes</h3>

 Hello.
 Welcome to JavaScript Functions and Prototypes.

-After reading this section (part 4), you will be able to:
+After reading this section, you will be able to:

 -   Describe functions in JavaScript, and